hallowslab/pymap/README.md

 - Clone the project
 `git clone https://github.com/hallowslab/Pymap.git`
 - Export the required environment variables in your current shell or shell config file, more info in [Additional Info - Environment Variables](#environment-variables)
+- You will need to create a .secret file in the src directory as explained in [.secret file](#secret-file)
 - Create a config file in `pymap/src/config.json`, You can copy it from the existing templates config*-template.json and modify the settings accordingly, more info in [Addtional Info - Config File](#config-file)
 - Create the LOG_DIRECTORY that's defined in your config file or the environment variable and set the ownership to the user that runs the app
 - Create the STATIC_ROOT if necessary and make sure nginx processes can read it, if you defined the static root to /var/html/static, then ensure the user has write access otherwise just define the variable to some other directory, copy the files over and verify permissions.